jchen49gsu/update-Confluence-page-use-RESTAPI/README.md

 ### Important notes:
 #### a.
 XHTML vs HTML
 Confluence accept XHTML not HTML code when doing the POST/PUT method, so make sure to have clean HTML code When using POST/PUT method. eg. XHTML must Always Be Closed.
 Data in \<pre\> \<\/pre\> tag might not accepted by Confluence.
-<li> Useful link for Confluence RESTAPI: </li>
+Useful link for Confluence RESTAPI:
-Difference between XHTML and HTML: https://www.w3schools.com/html/html_xhtml.asp
+<p>Difference between XHTML and HTML: https://www.w3schools.com/html/html_xhtml.asp </p>

 #### b.
 Request or curl
 Since the code is trigger in Jenkins with linux environment, the version of python is old and not support <b>request module</b>.
 I just use curl.